RoryCollins/Seven-Languages-in-Seven-Weeks/Io/dayTwo.md

 ## Do:

-*One*.
+### One
 Implement the Fibonacci Sequence with recursion and with loops
 ```Io
 fib := method(number, (
     result := if(